Summary and Schedule

 -

 In the unzipped folder, find the h181.csv file.
-If you installed
+Place the

 You will need a Hugging Face account for the workshop episode on model sharing.
 Hugging Face is a very popular machine learning (ML) platform and community that helps users build, deploy, share, and train machine learning models.